-To control the infestation below ETL, systemic insecticides like imidacloprid 70% WG can be applied at a dosage of 0.4 gm per litre of water.
+To control the infestation below ETL, systemic insecticides like Admire Insecticide (imidacloprid) can be applied to the tomato farm at a dosage of 0.4 gm per litre of water.

 The infested leaves curl downwards.
 Both the nymphs and the adults consume the tomato’s blossoms, leaves, and stem while sucking the sap, which results in the vegetative and reproductive organs being malformed.

-The infestation can be controlled by spraying phosalone 3 ml/l, diafenthiuron 1.5 gm/lit water or chlorfenapyr 2 ml/lit water.
+The infestation can be controlled by spraying phosalone 3 ml/l, diafenthiuron 1.5 gm/lit water or Intrepid Insecticide (chlorfenapyr) 2 ml/lit water.

 There may be a delay in growth and chlorotic leaves.
 Root gall will be observed on the roots.
 Even if plants survive, fruiting is greatly reduced.

+To promote healthy tomato planting, it is advisable to practice crop rotation by incorporating non-host crops.
 During transplantation, only seedlings with roots free of galls should be chosen.
-Rotate the crops using non-host crops.
 Soil solarization can prevent this infestation.
 Application of neem cake at the rate of 200 kg/acre during the land preparation is also found to reduce the nematode infestation.
 In severe cases, application of carbofuran 3G granules at the rate of 1kg per hectare is recommended.